Louis C.K. filmography

 Since 2010, C.K. has starred in, written, directed, edited, and produced the comedy-drama series Louie on FX.
 He stars as a fictionalized version of himself, a divorced father and comedian.
 The series has garnered critical acclaim and has won numerous awards.
 In 2010, his stand-up film Hilarious premiered at the Sundance Film Festival.
 His next special was Live at the Beacon Theater (2011).
 He first hosted Saturday Night Live in November 2012, and subsequently hosted it on three more occasions in 2014, 2015, and 2017.
 He played a love interest in Woody Allen's Blue Jasmine and an FBI agent's boss in David O. Russell's American Hustle (2013).
 C.K.'s next specials were Oh My God (2013) and Live at the Comedy Store (2015).
 He co-created, co-writes and executive produces FX's Baskets and wrote, directed, produced, and co-starred in the comedy-drama series Horace and Pete, which was released unexpectedly to his website in 2016.
 He played the lead voice role in The Secret Life of Pets in the same year.

-In the year 2017, the funnyman auteur wrote, directed, produced, edited, and starred in the unreleased seriocomic film I Love You, Daddy.
+In 2017 Ck directed, produced, edited, and starred in the unreleased seriocomic film I Love You, Daddy.

 For his work performing stand-up, writing, acting, directing, producing and editing, C.K. has received several awards and nominations.
 Among them are 39 Emmy Award nominations, with six wins.